SunPower/pvfactors/docs/sphinx/developer/index.rst

 =============

 This is the class and function reference of pvfactors.
-For clarity and simplicity, all inherited methods and attributes have been removed from the class descriptions as there were often too many irrelevant ones coming from base packages like shapely.
+For clarity and simplicity, all inherited methods and attributes have been removed from the class descriptions as there were often too many irrelevant ones coming from base packages.

 .. include:: geometry.rst